-Land to which Regulations Apply.
-This Article shall apply to all lands within Marion County, Kansas, outside the corporate limits of all incorporated cities identified as numbered and unnumbered A Zones, AE, AO, and AH Zones, on both the Marion County, Kansas, Flood Insurance Study dated March 17, 2011, of the Flood Insurance Rate Map (FIRM) as amended, and any future revisions thereto.
-In all areas covered by this Article, no development shall be permitted except through the issuance of a floodplain development permit, granted by Marion County or its duly designated representative under such safeguards and restrictions as the governing body or the designated representative may reasonably impose for the promotion and maintenance of the general welfare, health of the inhabitants of the community, and as specifically noted in Section 12-104.
+- 1. Land to which Regulations Apply.
+This Article shall apply to all lands in Marion County, Kansas, outside the limits of an incorporated city, identified as numbered and unnumbered A Zones, AE, AO and AH Zones on the Flood Insurance Rate Map (FIRM) panels referenced on the associated FIRM Index dated July 19, 2018, and any future revisions thereto.
+In all areas covered by this Article, no development shall be permitted except through the issuance of a floodplain development permit, granted by the Flood Plain Development Administrator, or its duly designated representative under such safeguards and restrictions as the Flood Plain Development Administrator or the designated representative may reasonably impose for the promotion and maintenance of the general welfare, health of the inhabitants of the community, and as specifically noted in Section 10-104. - 2.
+Compliance.
+No development located within the special flood hazard areas of this community shall be located, extended, converted, or structurally altered without full compliance with the terms of this Article and other applicable regulations.

-- Compliance.
-No development located within the special flood hazard areas of this community shall be located, extended, converted, or structurally altered without full compliance with the terms of this Article and other applicable regulations. - 3.
-Abrogation and Greater Restrictions.
+- 3. Abrogation and Greater Restrictions.
 It is not intended by this Article to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
 However, where this Article imposes greater restrictions, the provisions of this Article shall prevail.
 All other regulations inconsistent with this Article are hereby repealed to the extent of the inconsistency only. - 4.
 Interpretation.
-In their interpretation and application, the provisions of this Article shall be held to be minimum requirements, shall be liberally construed in favor of the governing body, and shall not be deemed a limitation or repeal of any other powers granted by Kansas statutes. - Warning and Disclaimer of Liability.
+In their interpretation and application, the provisions of this Article shall be held to be minimum requirements, shall be liberally construed in favor of the governing body, and shall not be deemed a limitation or repeal of any other powers granted by Kansas statutes. - 5.
+Warning and Disclaimer of Liability.
 The degree of flood protection required by this Article is considered reasonable for regulatory purposes and is based on engineering and scientific methods of study.
-Larger floods may occur on rare occasions or the flood heights may be increased by man-made or natural causes, such as ice jams and bridge openings restricted by debris.
-This Article does not imply that areas outside the floodway and flood fringe or land uses permitted within such areas will be free from flooding or flood damage.
-This Article shall not create a liability on the part of Marion County, Kansas, any officer or employee thereof, for any flood damages that may result from reliance on this Article or any administrative decision lawfully made thereunder. - 6.
-Severability.
+Larger floods may occur on rare occasions or the flood heights may be increased by manmade or natural causes, such as ice jams and bridge openings restricted by debris.
+This Article does not imply that areas outside the floodplain or land uses permitted within such areas will be free from flooding or flood damage.
+This Article shall not create a liability on the part of Marion County, Kansas, any officer or employee thereof, for any flood damages that may result from reliance on this Article or any administrative decision lawfully made thereunder. - Severability.
 If any section; clause; provision; or portion of this Article are adjudged unconstitutional or invalid by a court of appropriate jurisdiction, the remainder of this Article shall not be affected thereby.

-12-103 Administration.
+10-103 Administration.